 What makes the three varieties different?
 The nucleus of hydrogen can include in addition to the proton, zero, one, or two neutrons.

-Hydrogen with no neutron in the nucleus is sometimes called protium.
-Hydrogen with one neutron in the nucleus is deuterium.
-Hydrogen with two neutrons in the nucleus is tritium.
-Tritium, alone of the three, is less than completely stable and is radioactive.
+Hydrogen without any neutron is protium.
+Hydrogen with one neutron is deuterium.
+Hydrogen with two neutrons is tritium.
+Tritium alone of the three is less than completely stable.
+It is radioactive.
 The ratios of these three forms of hydrogen in the vicinity of the earth is approximately:

 99.98% H-1 (protium)